pyta-uoft/pyta/docs/debug/index.md

 .. automethod:: python_ta.debug.AccumulationTable.__init__
 ```

-The `AccumulationTable` class provides a `loops` instance attribute that becomes available after the `with` statement.
+The `AccumulationTable` class provides a `loops` instance attribute you can access after the `with` statement:

 ```{eval-rst}
 .. autoattribute:: python_ta.debug.AccumulationTable.loops